INDONESIA: BALI’S RESCUED SUMATRAN ELEPHANTS

 I was very grateful that the park provided an opportunity to connect with these stunning Sumatran elephants; the chance to take part in their care, but also to educate ourselves on this species, and on important issues environmental and animal conservation.
 I appreciate the effort at the park to educate guests and I am extremely glad that I did my own research to get a more holistic understanding.
 We’ve gained a really comprehensive overview – not only of the lodge and the rescued elephants history -but also on the environmental and animal welfare history of Sumatra (South East Asia).

 ~ Sustainable, natural, and safer global future.
 Animal welfare.
 Intent to achieve greater sanctuary and sustainability for wildlife internationally. ~

-I do have some comments on how I think it could create a more natural and Zen vibe, for those visiting the park!
+I do have some comments on how I think it could futher create more natural and tranquil vibe, for those visiting the park!
 (Included in notes – Link 3 -below)!

 #Animal welfare #Eco-Friendly Lodge #Conservation.

 Personal comments on the park; including, the positives and constructive criticism.
 I do think that there are a number of things that would improve the experience at the park.
 Please see Link 3:

 J, Watts, 2013.
 The battle to save Sumatran elephants from extinction.
 CNN. https://edition.cnn.com/2013/10/24/world/the-battle-to-save-sumatras-elephants/index.html .

 R, A, Butler (2011).
 First large-scale map of oil palm plantations reveals big environmental toll.
 Montgabay, News and inspiration from nature’s frontline. https://news.mongabay.com/2011/03/first-large-scale-map-of-oil-palm-plantations-reveals-big-environmental-toll/ .